Money in the Bank (novel): Plot summary

 They are joined by Anne's uncle George, Lord Uffenham.
-Niece and uncle explain that Lord Uffenham keeps the family wealth as a cache of diamonds, hidden in continuously-changed locations around his ancestral home of Shipley Hall.
+Niece and uncle explain that Lord Uffenham keeps the family wealth as a cache of diamonds, hidden in continuously changed locations around his ancestral home of Shipley Hall.
 Head trauma from a car crash has caused him to forget the current hiding place.
-He cannot search for the diamonds at his leisure because Shipley Hall is rented presently to Anne's employer Clarissa Cork, a woman on a crusade to get people to eat a vegetarian diet, excluding even chocolates, as the African tribe she admires did not eat them.
-To retain access to the Hall, Lord Uffenham has been masquerading as Cakebread, the butler, whom the lease forbids Mrs Cork to fire.
+Needing a source of money while he searches for the diamonds, he has rented Shipley Hall to Anne's employer Clarissa Cork, a famous hunter, explorer, and health crusader who has turned the place into a vegetarian resort.
+To retain access to the property, Lord Uffenham has been masquerading as Cakebread, the butler, whom the lease forbids Mrs Cork to fire.
 Mrs Cork has observed her ostensible butler searching the house, and sent Anne to procure a detective to keep him under surveillance.
 Jeff promises Anne that he will keep Cakebread's true identity a secret.
+Twist hears everything from the closet, and covets the diamonds, but stays away from Shipley Hall for fear Jeff will attack him again.

-Jeff goes to the hall and meets Mrs Cork, who expands his duties to watching her nephew Lionel Green and Anne Benedick, as she fears they are romantically involved.
+Jeff goes to the Hall and meets Mrs Cork, who expands his duties to watching her nephew Lionel Green and Anne Benedick, as she fears they are romantically involved.
 Privately, Lord Uffenham confirms that Anne and Lionel are engaged, adding that it would please him if Jeff took Lionel's place.
-In the meantime, Jeff must keep Lionel from denouncing him as an impostor.
-The two come to terms after Jeff helps Lionel to evade the scrutiny of Mrs Cork and break his vegetarian diet.

-Mrs Cork sought a detective at J Sheringham Adair on the recommendation of Dolly Molloy, a guest at the Hall.
-Dolly and her husband Soapy are secretly small-time crooks from Chicago, who had hoped that their old associate Chimp Twist would join them in their plot to steal Lord Uffenham's diamonds.
-When Jeff arrives instead, Dolly visits Chimp in London to learn what has gone wrong.
-Meanwhile, Soapy has talked Mrs Cork into buying the phony oil stock he sells.
-Dolly confronts Jeff, who makes terms with the Molloys; neither will expose the other.
-Still uneasy, Dolly attempts to kill Jeff with a fraudulent accident.
-The attempt fails, but Jeff is moved to purchase accident insurance.
+When the two rivals meet, Lionel wants to denounce Jeff as an impostor.
+He grudgingly agrees to keep quiet, in exchange for Jeff turning in a favourable report on his activities and clandestinely supplying him with meat.